rust-lang/rfcs/text/0000-rustdoc-types-maintainers.md

   command gives JSON information about a cargo package.
 The [cargo-metadata](https://docs.rs/cargo_metadata/latest/cargo_metadata/) crate provides access to this.
 Instead of being a export of the cargo-side type declarations, it's manually written, and not officially maintained.
-This has [lead to compatibilty issues](https://github.com/oli-obk/cargo_metadata/issues/240) in the past.
-Desipite being stable, the exact compatibilty story [isn't yet determined](https://github.com/rust-lang/cargo/issues/12377).
+This has [lead to compatibility issues](https://github.com/oli-obk/cargo_metadata/issues/240) in the past.
+Despite being stable, the exact compatibility story [isn't yet determined](https://github.com/rust-lang/cargo/issues/12377).

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions